julietokwara/Photo-Weather-Transfer-Comparing-Neural-Style-and-Deep-Neural-Style-Transfer/README.md

 ## Requirements

 ### Data Files
+Our dataset can be found in the examples folder.
+It is separated between our style, content, and segmentation images.
+In there you can also find fully run examples in the processed_examples folder.

 * [Pre-trained VGG network][net] (MD5 `8ee3263992981a1d26e73b3ca028a123`) - put it in the top level of this repository, or specify its location using the `--network` option.